kejbi/TestingSystem/README.md

 In the future:

--disable multiple attempts to the test
+- disable multiple attempts to the test
--detailed results
+- detailed results
--registration
+- registration

 GUI for this system: https://github.com/kejbi/Testing-System-React